 StoryMapJS is a free tool to help you tell stories on the web that highlight the locations of a series of events.
 It is a new tool, yet stable in our development environment, and it has a friendly authoring tool.
-It has two significant, related features:
+StoryMap comes in two variants.

 StoryMapJS is open source and offered under the MIT license.